This post may contain affiliate links. Please read my disclosure policy.

 - Season the chicken thighs with salt and pepper on both sides.

-- In large 12 inch skillet heat the olive oil over medium-high heat.
-Arrange the seasoned chicken thighs in the skillet, and cook on both sides for about 8 minutes per side or until the chicken is golden brown.
+- In a large 12 inch skillet heat the olive oil over medium-high heat.
+Arrange the seasoned chicken thighs in the skillet, and cook on both sides for about 5 minutes per side or until the chicken is golden brown.
 The chicken will not be cooked through at this point.
 Remove the chicken from the skillet and set aside for a few minutes.